 |Notification date for late applicants (for applications received after 31st October 2020 and before 1st March 2021)||Tuesday 9th March.|

 |Deadline date for parents wishing to lodge an appeal (returning complete appeal papers to the Admissions Secretary at Oaklands Catholic School and Sixth Form College)||Monday 29th March 2021.|

 |Year 7 appeal hearings to be held.||From 4th May to 21st May, inclusive.|

-- Appeals lodged after 29 March 2021 will be heard during the above dates if possible, or within 30 school days of the appeal being lodged.
-In this situation, the time frames given above may not be achieved.
-Appeals lodged on or after 15 June 2021 may not be heard until the autumn term but no more than 30 school days after the appeal was lodged
+- Appeals lodged after 29 March 2021 will be heard during the above dates if possible, or within 42 calendar days (excluding any school holidays) of the appeal being lodged.
+Appeals lodged on or after 15 June 2021 may not be heard until the autumn term.

 - Following the lodging of an appeal, additional papers may be submitted to the Appeals Service until 23 calendar days before the hearing.
 Evidence admitted after this date will be considered by the panel, but this may lead to an adjournment and significant delays